ITenthusiasm/custom-element-discoveries/docs/extras/development-notes.md

 A collection of questions/concerns that I thought through while designing some of the Web Components in this repository.

+## Leaving Spellcheck Alone (2025-09-05)

+In the past, we considered the possibility of disabling spellcheck (via the [`spellcheck` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/spellcheck)) when the `combobox` was in filter mode.
+Disabling spellcheck made sense when the `combobox` only supported `unclearable` mode since the user could only supply recognized values anyway.
+However, now that `anyvalue` mode is supported, the user can potentially enter whatever string they want as a value.
+This makes spellcheck more relevant.

+So, we've decided to leave the `spellcheck` attribute alone.
+Technically speaking, we could choose to enable `spellcheck` when the `combobox` is in `anyvalue` mode, then disable it in the other modes.
+However, this adds extra logic/complexity for something that people probably don't care about.
+Moreover, if a developer decides to use _both_ `anyvalue` and `(un)clearable` mode `combobox`es in their application, it would be a confusing UX for the component to sometimes raise spelling errors and other times raise none.
+The circumstances would be too nuanced for most users to recognize, and it would probably be annoying/bewildering.

+The spellchecking is reasonable and harmless, and it's valid in `anyvalue` mode.
+So we're choosing to leave it on.
+(Or rather, we're leaving it up to browsers to decide what they want to do.)

 <!-- TODO: We might have to update this comment/note now, since we'll be starting with regular `<select>` elements from now on. -->

 ## Why Does `SelectEnhancer` Sketchily Transfer Its Attributes to `ComboboxField`?